The Children’s Garden is currently closed due to Coronavirus COVID-19 Precaution

 - Triple drinking fountain and bottle fill tap (which doubles as a convenient foot washer if the need presents itself!)

 - Floating Lily Pad Bridge which connects the Children’s Garden to the Adventure Path across South Pond.

 - Flowing stream with three tributaries and laminar jet ‘water arches’; How many waterfalls can you find?
 You can control the flow of the water with the three valves located at the top!

 - A garden growing area with raised beds, arbor, and sustainably-built Tool Shed featuring ‘slip-straw’ and plaster wall construction, a cedar shingle roof, repurposed stone, bricks, windows, doors, and wine-bottle glass insert highlights.

 - An outdoor Amphitheater with shade sails and step seating.

-- [coming soon!]
-A sustainable, living ‘green roof’ of sedum and Indiana wildflowers on top of the existing Well House.
+- A sustainable, living ‘green roof’ of Sedum and Indiana wildflowers on top of the existing Well House.

 - Elevated walkways with beautiful views of Christiana Creek under a shaded canopy of huge sycamore trees.

 - Tiki Hut round structure with “thatched” roof.
 Look beneath to discover the ‘Exploration Cabinets’ that include nature games, books, and other materials.